|Terrorizing Paris with my inability to speak French|

 S’il vous plait Translation:Please

-The French are very polite as well so make sure you never forget to use this phrase after someone has actually helped you.
+The French are very polite, so make sure you never forget to use this phrase after someone has helped you.

 Au revoir (oh rer-vwahr)Translation: Goodbye

 Bonne nuit (bohn NWEE) Translation:Good night

 And no matter what, even if I felt like I had offended them or they were rushed we would always finish with a quick: